winstxnhdw/ct2hf/README.md

   --preserve-models     do not delete the downloaded models --revision            revision of the model to convert --quantisation        none, int8_float32, int8_float16, int8_bfloat16, int16, float16, bfloat16, float32
+  --compatibility       use compatibility mode at the cost of higher memory usage
 ```

 ### Example